Putin gas cutoff shakes up Europe at little cost to Kremlin

 Russian energy giant Gazprom has lost relatively little revenue but opened a new front in its confrontation with Europe.

-Putin is creating “a system where he can basically divide countries — as we are seeing — for the ones that don’t want to comply with this new scheme will be cut off, while others will try to comply and essentially go against the European Union indication,” said Simone Tagliapietra, an energy expert and senior fellow at the Bruegel think tank in Brussels.
+“He wants to fragment European countries and their stance toward energy diversification and the overall stance against Russia,” said Simone Tagliapietra, an energy expert and senior fellow at the Bruegel think tank in Brussels.
+“What he is creating is a system where he can basically divide countries, as we are seeing, for the ones that don’t want to comply with this new scheme will be cut off, while others will try to comply and essentially go against the European Union indication.”

-“But if they have to follow through on their threats, then they have to cut off the nose to spite their face,” he said of Russian officials.
-“And that’s a big problem.
-So it’s a kind of game of chicken.”

-A wide-ranging gas cutoff would hit industrial users that can’t easily substitute other energy sources.
-Liberty Ostrava steel works in the Czech Republic has “no short-term solution to replace natural gas” because a changeover would take nine to 12 months, spokeswoman Barbora Cerna Dvorakova said.

-European Union countries or companies that agree to the terms of a Russian presidential decree insisting they pay their gas bills in rubles will be in breach of the bloc’s sanctions, senior EU officials said Thursday.
+European Union countries or companies bowing to the terms of a Russian presidential decree that insists they pay their gas bills in rubles will be in breach of the bloc’s sanctions, senior EU officials said Thursday.
 Around 97% of European gas contracts with Russia are in euros or dollars.

 Under Putin’s new payment system, the Kremlin has said importers would have to establish an account in dollars or euros at Russia’s third-largest bank, Gazprombank, then a second account in rubles.
 The importer would pay the gas bill in euros or dollars and direct the bank to exchange the money for rubles.